-What the Injunction Prohibits
+What the Preliminary Injunction Prohibits

 Both parties are enjoined from transferring, encumbering, concealing, selling or otherwise disposing of any of the joint, common or community property of the parties except if related to the usual course of business, the necessities of life or court fees and reasonable attorney fees.